ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 The <b>motion</b> component is a key component provided by Framer Motion library.
 It is used as a wrapper around your existing React components to enable animation capabilities.
 The motion component enhances the specified component with animation-related features and props.

-# So, How do we start animating elements using Framer Motion?
+# How do we start animating elements using Framer Motion?

 Framer Motion provides a range of components and hooks to create animations.
 One commonly used component is <b>motion.div</b>.
 You can wrap your JSX elements with it and apply animation props to achieve the desired effects.